greenbone/opensight-golang-libraries/pkg/jobQueue/README.md

 # jobQueue

 This package provides a job queue that can be used to execute a function in a thread-safe manner.
-The job queue is designed to be used in situations where multiple requests need to be processed, but only one request can be processed at a time.
+The job queue is designed to be used in situations where multiple requests of the same type need to be processed, but only one request can be processed at a time.

 ## Example Usage